bnnyng/garden/content/literature-notes/plato-phaedo.md

 	- Example: Food is not the cause of nutrition.
 	- Example: Arithmetic symbols in math are incidental, they don't explain *why* 8+2=10.
 In fact, symbols indicate an explanation is needed.

+> [!quote]
-> That seemed to me much like saying that Socrates’ actions are all due to his mind, and then in trying to tell the causes of everything I do, to say that the reason that I am sitting here is because my body consists of bones and sinews, ... , and that is the cause of my sitting here with my limbs bent.
+>That seemed to me much like saying that Socrates’ actions are all due to his mind, and then in trying to tell the causes of everything I do, to say that the reason that I am sitting here is because my body consists of bones and sinews, ... , and that is the cause of my sitting here with my limbs bent.
 (Phaedo, 98d)

 - Socrates critiques Anaxagoras’ theory of mind as a moving principle, which allows different properties to come together and separate.
 	- Socrates is initially optimistic about "Mind" as a first cause.